bauer-alex/IncFunDatRegistration_supp/README.md

 - `results` contains the results for the simulation study and the estimated model object for the seismic application

-After having the cloned the repository to your local system, the `IncRegHelpers` package can be installed using the following call:
+After having cloned the repository to your local system, the `IncRegHelpers` package can be installed using the following call:
 ```r
 devtools::install("IncRegHelpers")